Characteristic cycles and the microlocal geometry of the Gauss map, I: Geometric applications

+is induced by the addition morphism, see section~\ref{sec:localsystems}.
+It follows from this description that any $(a,u) \in \Char(\scrM)$ satisfies $a = a_1 + \cdots + a_n$ for certain~$(a_i, u)\in \Char(\scrN)$; for the groups generated by these points on the abelian variety, we therefore obtain an inclusion

-between the groups generated by the fibres of the corresponding Gauss maps.
-The Cartier dual of an inclusion is an epimorphism, so the isogeny~$p_i: G_i \twoheadrightarrow G$ restricts to an isogeny $T_i \twoheadrightarrow T$ between the chosen subtori.
-Then by connectedness~$T_i$ coincides with the connected component of the preimage $p_i^{-1}(T) \subseteq G_i$, hence we have $\varphi(T_1)=T_2$ since $p_2\circ \varphi = p_1$.
-The generic multiplicity freeness and the same centralizer argument as in the proof of corollary~\ref{cor:weyl} furthermore show that each $T_i$ lies in a unique maximal torus $Z_i\subseteq G_i$, and the uniqueness of these maximal tori implies that $\varphi(Z_1) = Z_2$ and that the maximal torus $Z=p_1(Z_1)=p_2(Z_2)\subseteq G$ is determined uniquely as well.
+The Cartier dual of an inclusion is an epimorphism, hence the isogeny~$p_i: G_i \twoheadrightarrow G$ restricts to an isogeny $T_i \twoheadrightarrow T$ of tori.
+Then by connectedness~$T_i$ coincides with the connected component of the preimage $p_i^{-1}(T) \subseteq G_i$, and we have $\varphi(T_1)=T_2$ since~$p_2\circ \varphi = p_1$.
+The same centralizer argument as in the proof of corollary~\ref{cor:weyl} shows that each $T_i$ lies in a unique maximal torus $Z_i\subseteq G_i$.
+The uniqueness of these maximal tori implies that $\varphi(Z_1) = Z_2$ and that the maximal torus $Z=p_1(Z_1)=p_2(Z_2)\subseteq G$ is uniquely determined as well.
 So we have found a distinguished maximal torus in each of our groups such that $p_1$, $p_2$ and $\varphi$ map these tori onto each other.
-We want to use the weight space decomposition with respect to these tori to identify suitable irreducible components in the characteristic varieties of convolution powers of $\delta_{Y_1}$ and $\delta_{Y_2}$ which suffice to recover $Y_1$ and $Y_2$.
+Looking at weight spaces for these tori we want to identify suitable irreducible components in the characteristic varieties of convolution powers of $\delta_{Y_i}$ which suffice to recover $Y_i$.